 Countries assessed by the Climate Action Tracker were responsible for 81% of global emissions in 2010 (excluding LULUCF).
 For countries that are not individually assessed, we currently assume that the emissions of these countries will follow a ‘business-as-usual’ (BAU) pathway.
 The BAU pathways used in this analysis are from the PRIMAP4 baseline, which is constructed from EDGAR, CDIAC, and CRF historic data, and projected using WEO 2009 and POLES data.
 The baseline construction is described in greater detail on the PRIMAP website.

-Although many countries that have submitted NDCs are not directly assessed by the CAT, these countries together are only estimated to result in ~2.5-3 GtCO2e of emissions in 2030 under our BAU scenario.
+Although the CAT doesn’t directly assess many countries that have submitted an NDC, these countries together are only estimated to result in ~2.5-3 GtCO2e of emissions in 2030 under our BAU scenario.
 Any reduction from BAU for the non-CAT countries would only be a fraction of this amount which is small compared with total emissions in 2030 in the pledge scenario that are estimated to be 54-57 GtCO2e.
 As of 1 October 2015, we therefore do not assume any deviation from BAU for these countries as the impact on global emissions and temperatures is expected to be small.

 The Climate Action Tracker does not have sufficient resources to individually assess all NDCs.
 However, we continue to monitor the overall coverage and level of ambition for non-CAT countries.
 If a major deviation from the BAU scenario described above is found, an adjustment will be applied.